NikolayRys/stopgap_13632/README.md

 ## Description
 A gem with a temporary stopgap workaround for MRI Ruby versions 2.2.7, 2.3.4, 2.4.1 for the bug https://bugs.ruby-lang.org/issues/13632 until the proper fix gets backported.
-No other version besides mentioned 3 are affected.
+No other versions besides those 3 are affected.
 The mentioned versions are currently most recent ones.

 ## How does this bug look?
-You're getting similar exception erratically and in places where it should not happen:
+You're getting a similar exception erratically in a presence of many threads:
 ```ruby
 Traceback (most recent call last):
     1: from test2.rb:9:in `block (2 levels) in <main>'